 The answer to both questions is Skip McDonald, and Skip is Little Axe.

-Skip made his name as an integral part of the Sugar Hill house band playing on the most influential early rap classics like 'Rapper's Delight', 'The Message' and 'White Lines'.
-As part of Adrian Sherwood's On-U Sound crew he has made some of the most adventurous and praised UK music of the last 20 years.
+Skip made his name as an integral part of the Sugar Hill house band, playing on some of the most influential early rap classics, such as 'Rapper's Delight', 'The Message' and 'White Lines'.
+As part of Adrian Sherwood's On-U Sound crew, he has made some of the most adventurous and highly praised UK music of the last two decades.

 Now based in north London, Skip McDonald mainlines the old Delta blues and plugs it into the 21st century.
 "We take the tones and feelings of the old blues and put today's stamp on it.
 We make music you can feel, taste and touch."

 'Bought For a Dollar, Sold For A Dime' features Skip's old Sugarhill Gang and Tack>>Head colleagues Doug Wimbish and Keith leBlanc, and a cast of characters including former Peech Boy, Bernard Fowler, playing all together in the same room for the first time in 17 years.
 "We're a collective of different people who, at certain periods, come together to create great work", says Skip.
 The legendary reggae star Ken Boothe adds vocals to the tracks 'Can't Sleep At Night' and 'Temptation'.
 Check out the hauntingly beautiful take on the Son House classic 'Grinning In Your Face'.